liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-custom-profile-property-mappings.md

 |ScanID |Unique identifier assigned to a specific execution of the SharePoint Migration Assessment Tool. |

 > [!NOTE]
 > Source environments contain some properties that were previously used in a feature called Phonetic Search.
 This feature enabled you to search for a person's name, and the search results would return names that were similar to the name entered.
-This functionality no longer relies on these properties in the target environment, and as a result, they are present in your report.
-If you aren't explicitly using the following properties in any of your customization, you don't need to take any action on these entries.
+This functionality no longer relies on these properties in the target environment, and as a result, they're present in your report.
+If you aren't explicitly using the following properties in any of your customizations, you don't need to take any action on these entries.

 |Property Display Name |Property Name           |Mapping                  |
 |----------------------|------------------------|-------------------------|